If you want to know how to control your emotions, meditation is a great way to start.

 - Focus on your breath.
 Simply allow your mind to settle on your breath coming and going in and out of your nose.

 - Continue to focus on your breath and notice any thoughts or emotions that occur.

 - Observe the emotion.
 Notice how it feels.
 Observe the pure energy that is emotion.

-- Name the emotion.
+- Name the emotion

 - Let the emotion go and return to focusing on your breath.

 - Note: You may notice that you are crying during meditation.
 It’s normal.
 Don’t worry.

 Case Study: How Meditation Boosted My Emotional Control

 A few years ago I went through an extremely emotional time.
 I broke up with my girlfriend and didn’t have anywhere to stay (I had left my home in England to live with my girlfriend in Canada, and then we broke up, leaving me nowhere to stay and without the money needed to get home, i.e. I was homeless).
 This was an extremely stressful and emotional time of my life and a time when I needed meditation more than ever (I also used these tricks to remain positive at a negative time).

 It can be hard to balance your emotions when things like that happen.
 At such times, you need to rely on every strength you have.
 One strength I have always had is meditation, which I’ve practiced for many many years.
 For instance, when I am afraid of a big upcoming moment in my life, I will use Buddhist meditations for fear.